-The consolidated financial statements were approved by the Company's board of directors and issued on February 24, 2020.
+The consolidated financial statements were approved by the Company's Board of Directors and issued on February 25, 2021.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Initial application of the amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC).
+Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC)

-Except for the following, the initial application of the amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the IFRSs endorsed and issued into effect by the FSC did not have any material impact on the Company and its subsidiaries' (collectively, the "Group") accounting policies:
+Except for the following, the initial application of the IFRSs endorsed and issued into effect by the FSC did not have a material impact on the Company and its subsidiaries' (collectively referred to as the "Group") accounting policies: